joe8767/caffe-with-crop/README.md

 # Modification
-Added Crop Layers while BVLC Caffe didn't have for implementation FCN Fork from kashefy/caffe Branch:with_crop
+Added Crop Layers while BVLC Caffe didn't have for implementation FCN.

+Fork from kashefy/caffe Branch:with_crop
 ##《Fully Convolutional Networks for Semantic Segmentation》